QuantEcon/lecture-julia.myst/README.md

      ```

 ## Formatting code
 Julia code blocks in the myst `.md` files can be formatted using a script in this folder.
-To do so, insure you have the `] add JuliaFormatter` within your default julia environment, then call on the commandline like
+To manually do so, insure you have the `] add JuliaFormatter` within your default julia environment, then call on the commandline like

 ```bash
 julia format_myst.jl lectures/getting_started_julia/getting_started.md
 ```

+Alternatively, the formatter will run automatically when a pull-request is made

 **(Optional) REPL Integration**
 With [MyST-Markdown](https://github.com/executablebooks/myst-vs-code) and [Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) installed, you can ensure that pressing `<Ctrl-Enter>` on lines of code are sent to a Julia REPL.